 The Company classifies all other liabilities as non-current.

-the acquisition of assets for processing and their realization in cash and cash equivalents.
-The Company has identified twelve
+time between the acquisition of assets for processing and their realisation in cash and cash equivalents.
+The Company

 2.3 Revenue recognition

-excise duty and net of returns, trade allowances, rebates, value added taxes and amounts collected on behalf of third parties.
+inclusive of excise duty and net of returns, trade allowances, rebates, value added taxes and amounts collected on behalf

-benefits will flow to the Company and specific criteria if any has been met.
-The Company bases its estimates on historical
+economic benefits will flow to the Company and specific criteria if any has been met.
+The Company bases its estimates

-results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.
+on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each

 2.4 Taxes